top of page

 Understanding Interoception | The Inner Sense of the Body

-Have you ever noticed how your heart races when you're anxious, or how your stomach churns before a big presentation?
-These sensations are more than just physical reactions; they're integral to how we experience and understand our emotions.
-This intricate connection between our internal bodily states and our emotions is governed by a fascinating process known as interoception.
+Have you ever noticed how your heart races when you're anxious or how your stomach churns before a big presentation?
+These physical sensations are not merely reactions; they are crucial to how we experience and interpret our emotions.
+This intricate connection between our bodily states and emotions is governed by a process called interoception.
+Recognizing how interoceptive signals, such as those related to anxiety or nervousness, shape our emotional experiences can enhance our emotional self-awareness and accuracy in interpreting our feelings.

 What is Interoception?